Quantifying Harm: Introduction

 Another issue that has received extensive attention in the decision-theory literature and applies equally well to harm is that of combining utilities or harms of different people.
 This issue arises when we must determine the harm caused to society of, say, a vaccination treatment, where perhaps some people will react badly to the vaccine.
 Even assuming that we can compute the harm caused to each individual, we must consider the total harm caused to all individuals.
 An obvious approach would be to just sum up the harm caused to each individual, but this assumes that individuals are somehow commensurate, that is, that one person's harm of 1 should be treated identically to another person's harm of 1.
 Even if we are willing to accept this, there is another issue to consider: fairness.
 Suppose that we have two policies, each of which cause 1 unit of harm to 1,000 people in a population of 100,000 (and cause no harm to anyone else).
 We would feel quite differently about a policy if the 1,000 people to whom harm was caused all came from a particular identifiable population (say, poor African-Americans) than if the 1,000 people were effectively chosen at random.

-Finally, when different policies result in different probabilities of people being harmed, we must also confront many of the same issues of aggregation that arise when there is uncertainty about the context, although there are some additional subtleties.
-Heidari et al. \nciteyear{HBKL21} (HBKL from now on) consider a number of examples of government policies that may cause harm to each member of a population of $n$ individuals.
+Finally, when different policies result in different probabilities of people being harmed, additional subtleties arise.
+Heidari et al. \citeyear{HBKL21} (HBKL from now on) consider a number of examples of government policies that may cause harm to each member of a population of $n$ individuals.
 (For simplicity, they assume that if harm is caused, there is 1 unit of harm.)
 Suppose that the harm caused by a policy $P$ is characterized by the tuple $(p_1, \ldots, p_n)$, where $p_i$ is the probability that individual $i$ suffers 1 unit of harm.
 Thus, the total expected harm of policy $P$ is $p_1 + \cdots + p_n$.
 As HBKL point out and is underscored by Example~\ref{xam1}, we may feel very differently about two policies, even if they cause the same amount of expected harm.
 For example, we feel differently about a policy that necessarily harms individual 1 and does not harm anyone else compared to a policy that gives each individual a probability $1/n$ of being harmed.
 Indeed, there is a long line of work in psychology \cite{JenniLowenstein97} that suggests that we find it particularly troubling to single out one victim and concentrate all the risk of harm on him.
 (This is clearly related to the issue of unfairness to subpopulations.)
 HBKL suggest getting around these issues by aggregating harm using an approach familiar from the decision theory literature: \emph{probability weighting}.
 The idea is to apply a weight function $w$ to the probability and to compute the weighted expected harm.
 Under the simplifying assumption used above that, if harm is caused, it is always 1 unit of harm, the weighted expected harm would be $w(p_1) + \cdots + w(p_n)$ (so we get back the standard expression for expected harm by taking the weighting function $w$ to be the identity (cf. \cite{Prelec98,Quiggin93}).